scality/Zenko/docs/docsource/reference/apis/blobserver/Blob/CopyBlob.rst

 -  You can copy a source blob to a destination blob with a different name.
-The destination blob can be an existing blob of the same blob type (only block blob types are supported in Zenko version |version|), or can be a new blob created by the copy operation.
+The destination blob can be an existing blob of the same blob type (only block blob types are supported in XDM   version |version|), or can be a new blob created by the copy operation.

 -  You can copy a source blob to a destination blob with the same name,